Women's ADHD and Autism:

 Structured Therapy

-Sometimes, traditional open-ended or unstructured therapy doesn't feel like the most helpful option.
+Sometimes, traditional open-ended or unstructured therapy might not feel like the most helpful option.

 Burnout, Survival Mode, and Energy Limits